-The small number of xeriscapes found in the large cluster sample of the Austin area revealed that xeriscaping is rare in Austin.
-At most, six percent of landscapes can be classified as xeriscapes due to limited turf area (Table 2) and only four percent can be classified as xeriscapes due to no grass or Buffalograss (Table 3).
+The small number of xeriscapes found in the large cluster sample of the Austin area revealed xeriscape to be rare.
+At most, six percent of landscapes can be classified as xeriscapes from limited turf area (Table 2) and only four percent can be classified as xeriscapes from no grass or Buffalograss (Table 3).